Imayorrr/ADIDAS-SALES-REPORT-ANAYSIS/README.md

 6. I created another column named “profit ” by subtracting the total revenue column and the total cost column
 7. After I was done with cleaning and adding columns, I had 9648 rows and 13 columns

+# Analytical Questions
+* How do sales methods (Online, Outlet and In-Store) influence the profit?

+* Which product category contributed most to Adidas’ profit?

+* Which region generated the highest profit for Adidas?

+* Which retailer contributed the most to the overall profit?

+* What was the quarterly sales trend?

-# Analysis insights and recommendation
+# Analysis and insights

-# 1. Total revenue by top 5 states
-* New York and California Lead in Revenue, Both states generate the highest revenue, close to $9M, this suggests strong market demand, higher customer base, or better retailer performance in these regions.
-*  Florida and Texas follows closely with both making $7.8M and $6.6M in revenue respectively.
-* South Carolina ranks lowest among the top five making $3.5M in total revenue.
-## Recommendation
-* Adidas should maintain strong supply and marketing efforts in New York and California, as they lead in revenue.
-* For Florida and Texas, increasing targeted promotions and improving retailer support can help boost their performance.
-* South Carolina, although in the top five, shows the lowest revenue and needs improved market penetration, better distribution to increase sales.

-# 2. Total Revenue By Sales Method
+# 1. Total Profit By Sales Method
-* The Online sales generate the highest revenue ($44.97M) followed by Outlet sales ($39.54M), and In-store sales ($35.66M).
+* The Total Profit by Sales Method chart reveals that the Online sales generated the highest profit ($19.55M) followed by Outlet sales ($14.91M), and In-store sales ($12.76M).
 * This indicates that Adidas performs strongly across all channels, but online is clearly the leading sales method.
 ## Insights
 * Online sales being the top contributor suggests: